 If you have an appointment at an outpatient clinic in our hospital building, you will also be screened before you can enter.
 If you have a temperature or answer is “yes” to either of the screening questions, you will not be allowed to enter for your appointment, and we will ask that you contact their clinic for further instructions.

-Our hospital birth center patients may have one visitor per 24-hour period.
-Doulas are still allowed and will not count toward their visitor count.
-Patients in neonatal intensive care and other pediatric units may have two visitors per 24-hour period.
+Our hospital birth center patients may have one visitor per 24-hour period, including doulas.
+Patients in neonatal intensive care units may have two visitors per 24-hour period.

 During this time, we will not offer our normal valet parking service at our hospitals.
 However, staff members will be available at hospital entrances to direct you to parking locations.